GuruOz/quickmap/README.md

 ## Features
 - Quick TCP discovery (full-port discovery by default) and focused follow-up scanning.
-- Fast UDP discovery mode using nmap's recommended faster UDP flags (`-sUV -T4 -F --version-intensity 0`).
+- Fast UDP discovery mode.
 - Robust parsing of discovery output to build a port list for the second-pass scan.
 - Clean output filenames including target and scan mode.
 - Simple argument validation and friendly usage messaging.